Skip to main content

 In Practice

-A five-year health programme might conduct a baseline in year one, a midline in year three, and an endline in year five.
+A five-year health program might conduct a baseline in year one, a midline in year three, and an endline in year five.
 The midline would use the same survey tools and sample as the baseline and endline to allow valid comparison.
-If the midline shows that 30 percent of beneficiaries have adopted improved practices (against a target of 50 percent by endline), the programme team can investigate why and adjust activities, messaging, or implementation intensity.
-Not all programmes conduct midlines — they depend on programme length, funder requirements, and available resources.
-Shorter programmes may instead use continuous monitoring to track trajectory.
+If the midline shows that 30 percent of beneficiaries have adopted improved practices (against a target of 50 percent by endline), the program team can investigate why and adjust activities, messaging, or implementation intensity.
+Not all programs conduct midlines - they depend on program length, funder requirements, and available resources.
+Shorter programs may instead use continuous monitoring to track trajectory.

 Related Topics

-• Baseline Design — Establishing initial conditions before a programme begins
+• Baseline Design: Establishing initial conditions before a program begins

-• Impact Evaluation — Rigorous assessment of programme effects
+• Impact Evaluation: Rigorous assessment of program effects

 At a Glance

-Assess whether a programme is on track to meet targets and inform mid-course adjustments
+Assess whether a program is on track to meet targets and inform mid-course adjustments

 Best For